25 Things You're Too Old for Now That You're 25

 1) Doing Drugs to Impress People

-Any time I’ve ever done cocaine, I just want to call my parents.
-Once, while smoking weed, I watched as one of my friends very slowly pissed herself.
-Is that what drugs are supposed to do?
-Either way, it’s not for me.
-Not anymore.
+I did a cocaine once and all it really made me do was dance a bit then eat two entire grab bags of Monster Munch on the bus home.
+I once did a marijuana and watched as one of my mates very slowly pissed themselves.
+Is that what drugs are meant to do?
+Either way, listen: it’s not for me.

-If your thing is getting fingered in a cab by a dude with coke on his hands, then please, by all means, go and do that right now.
-I’ll even hail one for you.
-But when you hit 25 I think you know whether you actually like doing drugs—with all the requisite waiting around for a drug dealer and the furtive toilet visits and all the times you are expected to rip your shirt open to the naval like that famous soccer lady and shout “I LOVE DOING DRUGS”—or whether you are just doing them because the cool kids do them.
-We were shown boring videos about peer pressure in high school, and for fuck’s sake, they ended up being right.
-There’s no point doing drugs after 25 unless you’re in it to win it, so unless you’re a full-blown addict, it might do you good to stop now.
-(It might also be a good idea if you are a full-blown addict.)

 2) Being ID’d